 - El Escorial, one-day trip

 - Prado Museum

 - Workshop on re-entry to the US at the end of the semester

 Students are responsible for making their own travel arrangements.
-BC in Madrid Carlos III students will be met at the airport and picked up on the official arrival day, provided they supply the necessary travel information one month prior to departure to the BC on-site coordinator.
+BC in Madrid Carlos III students will be met at the airport and picked up on the official arrival day, provided they supply the necessary travel information one month prior to departure to the BC resident director.

 For local transportation, BC students will be provided with a transportation pass that will cover their local travel during their semester in Madrid.